 21. This report is produced using the Childcare Sufficiency Assessment 2023 Briefing Paper, which is attached as an appendix, and will be freely available online on conclusion of this process.
-The source data (an interactive PowerBI) cannot be formed as an appendix, but is available here, and will be publicly available and advertised online in due course.
+The source data (an interactive PowerBI) cannot be formed as an appendix, but is temporarily available here for internal use, and will be publicly available and advertised online in due course.